2025 Solar Incentives Guide for Grain Valley, MO - Tax Credits & Rebates

 When does the federal solar tax credit end?

-Yes, you can receive both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are eligible for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are claiming, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money possible.

-Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
 You can also use both renewable energy sources and a backup source of non-renewable energy.
-Be sure to discuss your plan with your local Grain Valley solar panel installer, to make sure you know what you'll need and what types of incentives you might or might not qualify for.
+You should discuss the details of your plan with your local Grain Valley solar panel installer, to make sure you know what you'll need and what kinds of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.